totherik/dbrickashaw/README.md

 dbrickashaw
 ===========

-`dbrickashaw` is a module for communicating logging information to module consumers without dictating the mechanism by which they log.
+`dbrickashaw`, or `dshaw` for short, is a module for communicating logging information to module consumers without dictating the mechanism by which they log.
 This is intended for use by module authors to both capture logged data and provide it to consumers.

-This module also supports composition of module logging via the exported logger/Relay.
+This module also supports composition of module logging via the exported logger/emitter, referred to below as the `Relay`.

 ## Concepts